-Currently, there are no other new accounting pronouncements that were issued to be effective in 2022 or subsequent thereto that would have a material impact on the Company's financial reporting.
+There are no new accounting pronouncements that were issued to be effective in 2024 or subsequent thereto that would have a material impact on the Company's financial reporting.

 Reclassifications

 Certain prior year amounts have been reclassified to conform to the current year presentation on the consolidated balance sheet, consolidated statement of operations, and consolidated statements of cash flows.